Finding the Top Financial Advisors in Palo Alto, California

 Media Wealth Background

 Media Wealth was founded in 2020 and is a wholly-owned subsidiary of Focus Operating, LLC, which in turn, is a wholly-owned subsidiary of Focus LLC -- the same company that owns Vista Wealth Management, our top-ranking firm on this list.
 Managing members include James Knight, Michael Spector, Eric Swensen, Aaron White, Earl Hines, Jr., and Gregory Warner.

 The firm offers clients discretionary investment management, financial planning and other consulting services.

 Media Wealth Investment Strategy

 Advisors at Media Wealth usually assign clients model portfolios that align with their objectives and risk tolerance.
 The firm uses charting, fundamental and technical analysis to formulate investment recommendations.
 Typically Media Wealth allocates client assets to exchange-traded funds (ETFs) and executes purchases on long-term, short-term and trading cycles.

 Holbrook Global Strategies

-Holbrook Global Strategies (HGS), the final firm on our list, works exclusively with individual clients, both with and without a high net worth.
+Holbrook Global Strategies (HGS), the seventh firm on our list, works exclusively with individual clients, both with and without a high net worth.
 To establish a relationship with the firm, you’ll need a minimum of $1 million in investable assets.
 HGS also charges a minimum annual fee of $12,000.

 This fee-only firm also accepts foundations, pension plans, family offices and other institutions as clients, though none are clients currently.